MattDodsonEnglish/docs/readme.md

 var disqus_shortname = 'exampleone';
 ```

-From the theme side, that’s all you need to set up Disqus.
+From the theme's side, that’s all you need to set up Disqus.
 If you have any issues with comments not loading, make sure you have [registered your website with Disqus (Step 1)](https://help.disqus.com/customer/portal/articles/466182-publisher-quick-start-guide).

 If you still have issues, check the [Disqus troubleshooting guide](https://help.disqus.com/customer/portal/articles/472007-i-m-receiving-the-message-%22we-were-unable-to-load-disqus-%22).

 ---